Dead Poets Society: Stage play

-A theatrical adaptation written by Tom Schulman and directed by John Doyle opened off-Broadway October 27, 2016, and ran through December 11, 2016.
-Jason Sudeikis starred as John Keating, with Thomas Mann as Neil Perry, David Garrison as Gale Nolan, Zane Pais as Todd Anderson, Francesca Carpanini as Chris, Stephen Barker Turner as Mr. Perry, Will Hochman as Knox Overstreet, Cody Kostro as Charlie Dalton, Yaron Lotan as Richard Cameron, and Bubba Weiler as Steven Meeks.
+A theatrical adaptation written by Schulman and directed by John Doyle opened off-Broadway on October 27, 2016, and ran through December 11.
+Jason Sudeikis starred as Mr. Keating, with Thomas Mann as Neil, David Garrison as Gale, Zane Pais as Todd, Francesca Carpanini as Chris, Stephen Barker Turner as Mr. Perry, Will Hochman as Knox, Cody Kostro as Charlie, Yaron Lotan as Richard, and Bubba Weiler as Steven.
 The production received a mixed review from The New York Times, with critic Ben Brantley calling the play "blunt and bland", and criticizing Sudeikis's performance, citing his lack of enthusiasm when delivering powerful lines.

-In 2018, the theatrical adaptation of the film, written by Tom Schulman and directed by Francisco Franco, premiered in Mexico.
-The Mexican actor Alfonso Herrera played the main character.
-An adaptation was made for the Bad Hersfelder Festspiele in Germany, also with the assistance of Tom Schulman.
-It premiered in July 2021, and was still staged two years later.
-The lead actor was Francis Fulton-Smith.

 Parodies

-The ending of the film was parodied in the 2009 Community episode, "Introduction to Film."
+The ending of the film was parodied in the 2009 Community episode, "Introduction to Film".
 It was also parodied in the 2016 Saturday Night Live sketch, "Farewell, Mr. Bunting," with Fred Armisen playing Williams's role.
-The sketch is a largely faithful recreation of the scene, until a student (Pete Davidson) is decapitated by a ceiling fan when he jumps on top of his desk.
+The sketch is a largely faithful recreation of the scene, until a student (played by Pete Davidson) is decapitated by a ceiling fan when he jumps on top of his desk.
+The 2018 television show Derry Girls parodies the plot of Dead Poets Society in the season 2 episode "Ms. De Brún and the Child of Prague".
+The episode focuses on a new teacher who echoes Mr. Keating's lessons, inspiring the students with the progressive methods.